reflectivity/reflectivity.github.io/what_is_orso/ORSO_constitution.md

 ## Code of Conduct

 - Be considerate, respectful, and collaborative.
-Communicate openly with respect for others, critiquing ideas rather than individuals and avoid personal attacks.
+Communicate openly, with respect for others, critiquing ideas rather than individuals and avoid personal attacks.
 - Contributions to any working group should be appropriately credited in any publicly disseminated output from ORSO (webpage, applications, presentations etc.)
 - It should be understood that acknowledgement will be made on a best-effort basis by anyone making the acknowledgement.
 Significant contributors should always be acknowledged by name, with minor contributions acknowledged as the “ORSO community”.
 - Each contributor is responsible for policing their own acknowledgement.
 Any perceived misrepresentation or bad practice should be reported to the ORSO chairs.